Blog Post

 Lactose Sensitivity: Choosing the right whey

-About 65% of people worldwide can't digest lactose properly after childhood.
-This creates problems for many whey protein users because whey concentrate contains high amounts of lactose that can cause bloating, gas, stomach cramps, and diarrhea.
+Lactose intolerance is common worldwide.
+This creates problems for many whey protein users because whey concentrate contains more lactose that can cause bloating, gas, stomach cramps, and diarrhea.

-Whey isolate offers a better solution through extra filtration that removes almost all lactose, making it 90% pure protein.
-This process makes whey isolate easier to digest if you're sensitive to lactose.
+Whey isolate offers a better solution through extra filtration that removes most lactose, making whey isolate easier to digest if you're sensitive to lactose.

-Milk allergies affect about 5% of households and trigger an immune response to milk proteins.
+Milk allergies can trigger an immune response to milk proteins.
 People with these allergies should avoid all whey products, even the lactose-free ones.

 Plant Protein and Gut Health